meltaierorg/backstageapp/README.md

-7. To ensure Azure SSO works with you Azure tenant, you will need to edit a couple of Typescript files and replace any mention of the placeholder tenant below
+7. To ensure Azure SSO works with you Entra ID Directory, you will need to edit a couple of Typescript files and replace any mention of the placeholder tenant below
-Remove ***meltaier.onmicrosoft.com*** from the below files and replace it with your own Azure Tenant Domain
+Remove ***meltaier.onmicrosoft.com*** from the below files and replace it with your own Entra ID Domain
 ```
 src\backstage-meltaier-org\packages\app\src\App.tsx
 src\backstage-meltaier-org\packages\backend\src\index.ts
 ```
-<p> You will also need to remove any references for Github Org or Azure Tenant **meltaierorg** and replace it with your own values.</p>
+<p> You will also need to remove any references for Github Org or Entra ID Domain **meltaierorg** and replace it with your own values.</p>

 Congratulations!
 Now you are ready to run Backstage.